sapcc/terraform-provider-ccloud/README.md

 Usage
 ---------------------

-The CCloudEE provider is an extension to the [OpenStack Terraform Provider](https://github.com/terraform-provider-openstack/terraform-provider-openstack).
+The SAP Cloud Infrastructure provider is an extension to the [OpenStack Terraform Provider](https://github.com/terraform-provider-openstack/terraform-provider-openstack).
-It provides resources that allow to use Terraform for Converged Cloud's additional services:
+It provides resources that allow to use Terraform for SAP Cloud Infrastructure's additional services:

   * Kubernikus (Kubernetes as a Service)